Cells in a human body are of different types based on their structure and function.

 Conductive cells

-Nerve cells, muscle cells come under this category.
-They have an inherent ability to conduct an electric impulse from one region to other distant regions in the body.
+Nerve cells and muscle cells come under this category.
+They have an inherent ability to conduct an electric impulse from one region to other distant body areas.

-Connective cells: Bone cells, blood cells come under this category.
+Bone cells and blood cells come under this category.
 They help connect other cells and tissues.

-Glandular cells: These cells secretory cells.
-They form glands like the pancreas, salivary glands, etc., and help in the production of enzymes, hormones, etc.
+These cells are secretory.
+They form glands like the pancreas, salivary glands, etc., and help produce enzymes, hormones, etc.

-Storage cells: Adipose cells, some liver cells, etc., act to store materials like fat for later use.
-This fat is consumed in times of starvation and also in excess cold temperatures.
+Adipose cells, some liver cells, store materials like fat for later use.
+This fat is consumed in times of starvation and excess cold temperatures.

 a) Sperms